barronlab/heidivest/README.md

 blanks.xlsx

-Divested Institutions Spring 2023.csv
+Divested Institutions Fall 2023 final.csv - contains divestment announcements, coded for initial divestment announcement, any change to announcement.
+Also includes investment status assigned by divestmentdatabase.org(not used in our analysis).

-Divestment Fall 2022.Rmd - Master rmd file for all calculations and figures.
+Divestment Fall 2023.Rmd - Master rmd file for all calculations and figures.

 Endowment dependency reported vs. calculated.xlsx